tktracker/IntuneDocs/intune/enrollment/device-enrollment-program-enroll-ios.md

     Multi-factor authentication isn't supported on a single device locked in Single App Mode.
 This limitation exists because the device can’t switch to a different app to complete the second factor of authentication.
 Therefore, if you want multifactor authentication on a Single App Mode device, the second factor must be on a different device.

-    This feature is only supported for iOS 11.3.1 and later.
+    This feature is only supported for iOS/iPadOS 11.3.1 and later.

    ![Screenshot of single app mode.](./media/device-enrollment-program-enroll-ios/single-app-mode.png)